Last updated on January 16, 2026

 Let’s explore them one by one.

 ZZ plants are adaptable to indoor lighting, but knowing their preferences helps them thrive.
-ZZ plants aren’t alone, many houseplants adapt well to dim spaces, as I also explained in my Low-Light Plants Guide.
+These plants aren’t alone; many houseplants adapt well to dim spaces, as explained in the low-light plants guide.

 ZZ plants prefer indirect light rather than harsh sunlight, which can scorch their leaves and cause brown spots.
 Placing them near a north- or east-facing window usually gives them just the right amount of brightness to thrive.